 Hyren leaned over to catch a look.
-It was covered in strange characters, an utterly unfamiliar writing system from what he’d seen of this planet’s culture.
+It was covered in strange characters that he certainly couldn’t read.

 “This doesn’t look like modern Neopian at all,” Terra said.
 “It doesn’t even look like the traditional Sakhmetian characters on Coltzan’s Shrine.
 Amazing…” She scanned the scroll for a while longer, and then gingerly rolled it back up and set it aside.
 “I wonder what happened here.”

 The commander’s finger moved to the next set, which showed scenes of battle and destruction, and of finely dressed pets fleeing into the sands.
-“So one or more of their vassal states rose up against them,” he said, “and started to gain the upper hand.”
-He glanced down at Terra to see if she was following.
+“So one or more of their vassal states rose up against them, and started to gain the upper hand.”
+He glanced down at Terra to see if she was following, or if he was just boring her to death.
 She looked up at the murals, utterly engrossed like he was telling her a bedtime story, and when he paused she turned to him with eyes full of wonder.

 Hyren moved on, clearing his throat to try to regain his composure.
 “They took everything of value and escaped out to these caves, probably an old fortress of theirs.”
-He pointed to the last painting, which showed the room they were now in.
-A powerful-looking Kacheek sat upon the throne, surrounded by a merry court dancing and playing music.
-Hyren was sure the real scene was not nearly so carefree, but they were likely trying to cheer themselves up in the face of imminent defeat.
+He pointed to the last painting, which showed what looked like the throne room itself.
+A grim Kacheek sat upon the throne, surrounded by soldiers.

 “They lost, didn’t they,” Terra said.

-Hyren nodded and said, “I mean, they’re clearly not here anymore.
+Hyren nodded.
+“I mean, they’re clearly not here anymore.
 I’ve seen similar things happen on other planets.
-The Alxuin probably sealed off these caves when they were besieged to at least protect their treasure.”
+The Alxuin probably sealed off these caves when they were besieged to protect their treasure.”

 “You must see a lot in your job,” the girl said, scanning the murals again.